alstampe/Capstone---NLP-project/capstone report template.md

 #### Preprocessing
 Preprocessing text data is partly similar to cleaning numerical and categorical data, partly very different.
 The options and choices are many, hence this step is important and represents a large part of the projects time and effort.
 Preprocessing code for all three parts of the project scope will be prepared and tested before the data transformation starts.

-#### Transformation, training and produce results
+#### Transformation, training and producing results
-Transforming the text data by establishing models, vectorization, dimensionality reduction, training the model and producing results will be more straightforward and similar to numerical-oriented projects, but steps and methods must be appropriate to the case and results visualized to inpect language-oriented elements.
+Transforming the text data by establishing models, vectorization, dimensionality reduction, training the model and producing results will be more straightforward and similar to numerical-oriented projects, but steps and methods must be appropriate to the case and results visualized to inspect language-oriented elements.

 #### Inspect and assess
 Results from transformation of text can be visualized in addition to list-based output.